Asian Americans in arts and entertainment: Graphic artists

+Fine Art Institutions

+LA Artcore, an art foundation in Los Angeles in the artist district of Los Angeles and in Little Tokyo as well, was founded by Lydia Takeshita.
+Lydia Takeshita lived part of her youth in the Japanese internment camps of 1942.
+As a former tenured professor at California State University, Los Angeles, she used her retirement years to work full-time to run LA Artcore, which she founded with the help of her former students.
+Her efforts were greatly appreciated in the Los Angeles Artist District and the art community in Los Angeles.
+She and her foundation helped to create the artist district, and she stood up for the rights of local residents there when they were at risk of losing their homes.
+LA Artcore moved the Union Center for the Arts building in 1998, and its neighbor in the building was the Asian American theater company East West Players.

 Portrayal of Asian Americans in media

 The yellowface trend

 The entertainment industry has created a negative discourse around the Asian American community, associating them, solely, with negative stereotypes such as the Dragon Lady, Fu Manchu, Charlie Chan, and foreigners.
 Implicit and explicit bias towards Asian Americans (AA's) leads to discrimination and thus results in an inaccurate representation and unequal employment in film, television, and society.
 The yellowface trend is one that is heavily impacting the employment of Asian Americans.
 As stated in University of San Francisco's Christina Shu Jien Chong's research journal, yellowfacing was a go-to tactic for casting directors as early as the 1970s.
 Yellowface is applying makeup on a white actor or actress to make him or her appear more Asian.
 When a storyline cannot be changed from Asian to White, non-Asians are typically hired and then yellowface.
 Yellowface is a topic many believe has become obsolete, yet, in recent years, it has become more and more prominent; yet in today's society, in lieu of yellowface, casting directors are now blatantly opting for white actors and actresses over Asian American ones.
 The 1961 film Breakfast at Tiffany's received near-universal condemnation for Mickey Rooney's yellowface portrayal of I. Y. Yunioshi.
 More recently, in 2009, Justin Chatwin, a white actor, portrayed an anime character, Goku, in Dragonball: Evolution.
 In 2011, Noah Ringer, also a white actor, portrayed an Eastern Asian monk in The Last Airbender.
-In 2013, Clifton Collins, Jr., a Mexican-American actor, portrayed a Chinese-American character, Tendo Choi, in Pacific Rim.
 In 2015, Emma Stone, a white actress, portrayed a local Hawaiian character, Allison Ng, in Aloha.
 The most recent account of historical yellowface was in Disney on Ice's 2015 Dare to Dream production, in which Li Shang, a Chinese general from Mulan, was cast as a white male who wore a black wig and painted slanted eyes.
-Other recent films that have whitewashed traditionally Asian characters include The Social Network, Star Trek Into Darkness, The Martian, Doctor Strange, Ghost in the Shell, 21 and Death Note.
+Other recent films that have whitewashed traditionally Asian characters include Star Trek Into Darkness, The Martian, Doctor Strange, Ghost in the Shell, 21 and Death Note.